Yukurotei/KariviewLib/README.md

 For first timers: everything besides .minecraft/ and things fully capitalized are to be spelt out EXACTLY like how it is written, unless specified as examples or named as "example"

-Word of advice: Don't copy and paste everything, type as the documentation goes.

 ```text
 .minecraft/
     | kariviewlib